Chris McAlister: Baltimore Ravens

 The Baltimore Ravens selected Chris McAlister in the first round of the 1999 NFL draft, as the tenth overall pick.

 McAlister had a solid rookie season in which he recorded 47 tackles (45 solo), 5 interceptions, and 16 passes deflected.
 He made his NFL debut at the St. Louis Rams on September 12, 1999.
 At season's end, he was named to College & Pro Football Newsweekly's 1999 All-Rookie Team.
 McAlister had another solid season in 2000 as the Ravens won the Super Bowl and he had a key interception in Super Bowl XXXV against the New York Giants.
-During the regular season, he also intercepted New York Jets and former Baltimore Ravens QB Vinny Testaverde and returned it 98 yards for a touchdown.
+He returned an intercepted Vinny Testaverde pass 98 yards for a touchdown in the second quarter of the Ravens' 34-20 regular-season finale home victory over the New York Jets on 24 December 2000.

-McAlister set an NFL record for the longest play when he returned a missed field goal 107 yards for a touchdown during Monday Night Football against the Denver Broncos on September 30, 2002.
+McAlister set an NFL record for the longest play when he returned an unsuccessful Jason Elam field goal attempt 107 yards for a touchdown to end the first half of the Ravens' 34-23 Monday Night Football home win over the Denver Broncos on 30 September 2002.
 This record was later broken by Nathan Vasher on a 108-yard field goal return, tied by Devin Hester and eventually broken again by Antonio Cromartie on a 109-yard field goal return in 2007.

 McAlister earned his first Pro Bowl selection in 2003.
 He had 43 tackles.
 McAlister also intercepted three passes for 93 yards.
 That included an 83-yard run for a score.

 In 2004, McAlister signed a 7-year, $55 million contract.

 McAlister (21) playing against the Pittsburgh Steelers in 2008.

 McAlister had arguably the best season of his career in 2006.
 He had two touchdowns that year and made his third Pro Bowl.
 But his last two seasons in Baltimore were marked by injuries and inconsistent play.
 In 2008, in 5 starts before being put on Injured Reserve, he did however amass 16 tackles, 3 INTs and 1 fumble recovery, showing some of his old form.

 Chris McAlister had his contract terminated by the Baltimore Ravens on February 16, 2009.